- Scheduled HealthTest running (valve motor moving)

 Symptoms

-- Valve clicks near the top of each hour
+- Valve clicks about every hour

 Recognize these?
 Here's what usually causes it.